abhishek-kumar-code/Redfish_Public/Specification.md

 | DELETE | Object delete | Yes |
 | HEAD | Object header retrieval | No |
 | OPTIONS | Header retrieval<br/>CORs preflight | No |

-Redfish does not permit other HTTP methods.
-Other methods return the HTTP [405](#status-405) status code.

 #### HTTP redirect